Profile Monitoring via Eigenvector Perturbation

-For a general control chart, the $ARL_0$ increases the $ARL_1$ tends to increase as well.
-Despite such a large $ARL_0$, the eigenvector perturbation control chart does not suffer much loss in terms of $ARL_1$ even when $\tau = 10^4$.
-The performance of the eigenvector perturbation control chart degrades under truly difficult situations.
-The FAR increases when the correlation between in-control profiles is unstable (i.e., $\Var(f) \approx \sigma^2$ or $n$ small), and the $ARL_1$ increases when there is little change in the correlation structure between profiles.

-The areas for future work and extensions are plentiful.
-First, the eigenvector perturbation control chart works solely off of the noisy responses of a profile.
-The current control chart could be extended by measuring the correlation of some aspect of fitted profiles.
-Many profile monitoring methods apply a multivariate control chart to some fitted parameter for $f$.
-This could be done with the eigenvector perturbation control chart as well.
-For example, the weights in a basis function expansion of $f$ in the $d=1$ setting could be used in place of noisy responses.
-The traditional approach of applying a multivariate control chart to fitted parameters can lead to issues especially if there are underlying problems with identifiability with the fitted model.

-The eigenvector perturbation control chart may provide a different approach if applied to fitted or predicted values instead of noisy responses (say $\hat{y}_i = f(\bm{x}_i) + (\hat{y}_i - f(\bm{x}_i) ) = f(\bm{x}_i) + \eta_i$).
-Recall the FAR and $ARL_1$ tended to perform better as $\Var(f)/\sigma$ increased.
-If fitted values were to be used, we could expect similar good performance when $\Var(f) / \Var(f-\hat{f})$ is large.
-That is, if extended to work on fitted values, the eigenvector perturbation control chart performance could increase as the fit of $f$ gets better.
+Usually, the $ARL_1$ increases as the $ARL_0$ increases.
+Despite achieving such a large $ARL_0$, our EP based control chart suffers little loss in $ARL_1$. \newtextforblind{\blind}{The success of the EP control chart lies in the sensitivity of $\|\bm{v} - \frac{1}{\sqrt{w}} \bm{1}\|$ to changes from a one-block structure of $\bm{R}$ and the ability to obtain large specificity (by decreasing variability of the entries of $\bm{R}$) with sufficiently large $n$ or $\Var[f]/\sigma^2$.
+Large values of $m$ and $m/w$ help in decreasing the FAR and increasing the efficiency of the bootstrapping used to find control limits.
+Performance degrades under truly difficult situations such as when $n$, $m$, $\Var[f]/\sigma^2$, or $\left|\Corr[f(\bm{x}_i^r),f(\bm{x}_i^s)] - \Corr[f(\bm{x}_i^r),h(\bm{x}_i^t)]\right|$ for $r,s\le \tau<t$ are small.
+The robot failures application shows increasing one of these quantities can compensate for a small value of one of the other quantities. }